-- A student who has been dismissed for academic reasons set forth in this policy may submit a 'Petition for Readmission' form to the Registrar after consulting with his/her advisor. - Note: Students on financial aid probation or dropped status must submit a copy of this from to the Financial Aid Office and the Registrar's Office. - ii.
-If the Registrar approves the petition the student's record will be annotated "Readmitted on Probation". - iii.
-If the Registrar or designee denies a petition for readmission, the student shall be notified in writing of his/her right to appeal the decision to the Board of Instructional Grievances.
-The Registrar shall not have a vote in such matters considered by the Board of Instructional Grievances. - iv.
-The Board of Instructional Grievances may deny an appeal, readmit the student conditionally, or readmit the student.
+- i.
+A student who has been dismissed for academic reasons set forth in this policy may submit a 'Petition for Reinstatement' form to the Registrar after consulting with his/her advisor.
+Students on financial aid probation or dropped status must submit a copy of this form to the Financial Aid Office and the Registrar's Office. - If the Registrar approves the petition, the student's record will be annotated "Readmitted on Probation".